iLVL-Key/FFXI/addons/Bars/readme.md

 ## Changelog
+Version 4.1
+- Added `debuff_icons` and `debuff_timers` options.
+Will display icons/timers for debuffs on monsters.
+  - This feature IS NOT 100% accurate.
+There is currently no way to directly see and track buffs/debuffs on monsters.
+  - Timers are based on minimum durations and will turn into a "??" once it reaches zero and we have not received a "debuff wears off" message.
+  - You will not receive a "debuff wears off" message for debuffs that another player has landed on a monster.
+  - There is no way to account for any duration gear that other players have when they land debuffs.
+- Added `show_monster_level` option.
+Shows a monster's level on the Focus Target, Sub Target, and Target bars.
+Shares space with Dynamis Jobs which takes priority.
+Uses Wide Scan to retrieve monster levels and will scan at a random interval between every 30 and 60 seconds only when the player is active (determined by changing targets).
+In regards to Limbus mobs and their adjusting levels, keep in mind mobs will adjust their level immediately when they are aggroed, but the level displayed in Bars will only update once the scan happens again.
+  - Tracking a target via the in-game Wide Scan function will prevent further Wide Scans for monster levels until either the tracked target dies or the track is removed.
+- Added `ui_bg` options to the Focus Target, Sub Target, Target, and Self Action sections.
+Adds a gradient shadow behind the text for these bars to help readability.
+- Added the `bottom_up` option to the `party_1_actions` section.
+Determines if the party list goes from the bottom up (true) or top down(false) as members are added to the party.
+Added for those who use the XIVParty addon and have their party list go from top down. (thanks xenodeus!)
+- Added `truncate` icon option.
+- Added a number of `stroke_alpha`, `stroke_width`, and `stroke_color` settings to the different bar sections.
+- Added `hide_pet_bar_when_no_pet` option.
+Hides the pet bar when set to be displayed but no pet is present.
+- Added `hide_player_stats_bars_when_no_target` option.
+Hides any Player Stat bars set to be displayed when there is no current target.
+- Adjusted how the `abbreviate_common_mob_names` option works.
+Now pulls the names and their abbreviations from the `data/mob_abbreviations.lua` file.
+This allows the user to edit, add, or remove abbreviations as they see fit.
+- Added Temenos and Apollyon mobs to the default list of common names abbreviated by the `abbreviate_common_mob_names` option.
+- Added additional checks to help prevent the Target Lock and UI BG from displaying incorrectly.
+- Adjusted the bg_alpha of the bar meters and bar drain meters so that their combined alpha equals the actual bg_alpha number in settings (since they are overlapped).
+- Adjusted the Target Lock coloring to match the target color.
+- Fixed an issue with the Bar Drain effect for the Pet bar not going back to the correct alpha after Bar Fade.
+- Fixed an issue with the Pet bar flickering when faded.
+- Fixed Focus Target, Sub Target, Player Stats HP, Player Stats MP, and Player Stats Pet Bar Drain animation not working as intended.
+- Fixed issues with zoning while Screen Test is active
+- Fixed an issue with using Food when already full resulting in the Self Action "action failed" meter showing by itself and getting stuck until the player performs another action.

 Version 4.0
 - Overhauled how Auto Focus target data is saved.
 Now saves as a lua table in separate `data/auto_focus_targets.lua` file instead of saving as xml data inside the settings file.
 This approach allows for much easier handling of target names.
 No need to convert names with spaces and apostrophes to a format that xml can parse, instead saved as a direct string key exactly how it should be spelled.